IMAGINING THANKSGIVING IN A TUSCAN VINEYARD

 My famous words are “I’m flexible.”

-Flexible is one thing; but it won’t cook Lasagna for an Italian-Tuscany style Thanksgiving feast.
+Flexible is one thing; but it won’t cook Lasagna for Thanksgiving in a Tuscan vineyard.

-I’m holding my breath that we can replace it before the big day; which isn’t very far away now.
-I doubt that will be possible.
-I’ll have to go to plan B. You might enjoy reading my next article entitled: How to have Thanksgiving Dinner in a pretend Tuscan Vineyard when your oven doesn’t work.
+I’m holding my breath that we can replace the ovens before the big day; which isn’t very far away now.
+It is doubtful that will be possible.
+I’ll have to move on to Plan B. You might enjoy reading my next article entitled: How to have Thanksgiving Dinner in a pretend Tuscan Vineyard when your oven doesn’t work.

 Funnier things have happened; but I don’t remember when.
 I’ll figure this out.
 You know I’ll be writing about it too.

 Our vineyard is good at chasing those little foxes that steal your joy away.
-I know we will come up with some pretty creative solutions for cooking that will keep our joy running over.
+I know we will come up with some pretty creative solutions for cooking.
+No little foxes will keep our joy away.

 A word I had from a sweet older Italian lady came to mind.
 She lived next door to us when we first married.
 Her advice was this: “Never worry when your plan gets changed unexpectedly at the last minute.
 It only means that God has something better in store.”
 Thank you Mrs. Kubizyn.
 I’m trusting your good advice today.